 \section{Results}

-The efficiency-corrected yields of \Bp and \Bm as a function of \sperp are displayed in Fig.~\ref{fig:fitm2}, with the results of the quadratic fits (Eq.~\ref{eq:quadfit}) superimposed.
+The efficiency-corrected yields of \Bp and \Bm as a function of \sperp are displayed in Fig.~\ref{fig:fitm2}, with the results of the quadratic fits [Eq.~\eqref{eq:quadfit}] superimposed.
 The fit parameters, as well as the corresponding goodness-of-fit parameter \chisqndf, are also listed.
 All asymmetries are computed from the term $p_{2}^{\pm}$ and corrected for the \Bp-meson production asymmetry~\cite{LHCb-PAPER-2021-049}.

-The vector resonances studied in this paper occupy a small part of the charmless three-body $B$ phase space decay.
-The combinatorial background behaviour in this region is a smooth function of the Dalitz variables, so the parameters $p_0^\pm$ and $p_1^\pm$ absorb it.
+The vector resonances studied in this paper occupy a small part of the charmless three-body $B$ phase-space decay.
+The combinatorial background behavior in this region is a smooth function of the Dalitz variables, so the parameters $p_0^\pm$ and $p_1^\pm$ absorb it.
 Another background component is related to the prompt production of these resonances plus a random track.
 It has an angular distribution similar to the scalar resonances, so it is absorbed in the $p_0^\pm$ parameter.